UK ‘holds talks with Qatar over long-term gas supply deal’ amid energy crisis

 The Financial Times (FT) reported on Friday that ministers had held talks with the country, which is the world’s largest exporter of liquefied natural gas, to ensure a stable source of gas if global supplies become tight.

-It added that Qatar had re-routed four large tankers to the UK over the past two weeks, with the decision reportedly taking place after Boris Johnson asked Qatari emir Sheikh Tamim bin Hamad al-Than for help.
+It added that Qatar had re-routed four large tankers to the UK over the past two weeks, with the decision reportedly taking place after Boris Johnson asked Qatari emir Sheikh Tamim bin Hamad al-Thani for help.

 “The Qataris have indicated a willingness to agree longer-term supply deals to deliver… gas to the UK in an emergency scenario – a sort of ‘supplier of last resort’ arrangement,” a UK government insider told the newspaper.

-However, Downing Street insisted that the UK had not “requested or secured any additional shipments from the Qatari government” as it argued that the energy supply remained secure for the winter.
+However, Downing Street insisted that the UK had not “requested or secured any additional shipments from the Qatari government” as it insisted that the energy supply remained secure for the winter.

 Energy prices have soared in recent months due to a worldwide gas supply shortage, caused in part by a surge in demand and Russia restricting gas exports to western Europe, which has hit suppliers.

-The FT also reported that foreign secretary Liz Truss and business secretary Kwasi Kwarteng had been involved in talks with Qatari leaders this month to discuss how to improve the UK’s energy security.
+The FT also reported that foreign secretary, Liz Truss, and business secretary, Kwasi Kwarteng, had been involved in talks with Qatari leaders this month to discuss how to improve the UK’s energy security.

 A government spokesperson told the newspaper that ministers held “regular discussions” with “key energy partners around the world” ahead of the winter.